MRHER: Model-based Relay Hindsight Experience Replay for Sequential Object Manipulation Tasks with Sparse Rewards: Conclusion

 \section{Conclusion}

-We propose a novel method called Robust Model-based Hindsight Experience Replay (RoMo-HER) to address the issue of existing model-based goal relabeling methods in robot manipulation environments.
-The core of RoMo-HER is a new goal relabeling method called Foresight relabeling (FR), which selects starting states along the same trajectory using a specific strategy, predicts future trajectories using a well-trained dynamics model and the newest policy, and uses the predicted future states as relabeled goals.
-Several experiments conducted in robot manipulation environments demonstrate that the sample efficiency of RoMo-HER is higher than that of HER and MHER.
-Additionally, combining RoMo-HER with RHER in RoMo-RHER achieves state-of-the-art performance in most benchmark environments.
-In the future, we plan to extend the application of RoMo-HER to other areas of reinforcement learning.
+We propose a novel method called Model-based Relay Hindsight Experience Replay (MRHER) to address the INNR issue of existing model-based goal relabeling methods in sequential manipulation environments.
+The cores of MRHER are the decomposition and recombination of a sequential task, a self-guided exploration strategy and a novel robust goal relabeling method called Foresight relabeling.
+Experiments results demonstrate that MRHER achieves state-of-the-art performance in all benchmark environments.
+For future research, we aim to expand the application of MRHER to other areas of reinforcement learning, exploring its potential in different domains and tasks.